INL Bureau · Office Profiles

 Office of International Negotiations

-Champion America's interests in international anti-crime and counternarcotics fora, negotiating and driving international policies and actions that make America safer, stronger, and more prosperous.
+Champion America's interests in international anti-crime and counternarcotics fora by negotiating and driving international policies and actions that make America safer, stronger, and more prosperous.

 Director See Office SharePoint